psmithiv/bt-hid-arcade-stick/README.md

 1. Firmware modules use `firmware_logging.get_logger(name)` to emit messages.
 2. `firmware_logging` prints each record to the serial console as a JSON line: `{"type": "log", "level": "...", "logger": "...", "message": "...", "timestamp": ...}`.
 Any connected host can parse these lines directly.
 3. `debug_interface.DebugInterface` emits other structured events (state snapshots, readiness, BLE notifications, etc.) as JSON lines with `type` fields such as `ready`, `state`, `info`, `warn`.
-4. The desktop UI watches the serial stream, parses every JSON object, reacts to `state` updates, and simply displays the raw JSON text in the log pane.
+4. The desktop UI watches the serial stream, parses every JSON object, reacts to `state` updates, and mirrors the raw JSON text in the log pane.
+By default the UI keeps these logs inside the window; launching with `--print-logs` also echoes each line to stdout.
 5. When the UI needs to log something (e.g., “Connecting to …”), it sends `LOG <LEVEL> <LOGGER> <MESSAGE>`.
 The firmware re-emits that message through `firmware_logging`, so the entry appears for every listener.

 ---